My training: From chemistry to history, didactics and communication of science

 worked as an Excellence Postdoctoral Fellow of the Government of Mexico at the Education Research Department of the Centre of Research and Advanced Studies in Mexico City (2019).
 As a researcher,

 my work tries to bridge history of science and science education, mostly chemistry history and education.
 My research work focuses on the history of science education (especially, 20th century

 chemistry education) and the didactic role of the history of chemistry in the current teaching context (focusing on the Nature of Science approach).
 This work has resulted in several

 publications, conference papers and invited talks.

-I strongly believe that science dissemination is an important part of my work.
+I strongly believe that dissemination is an important part of my work.
 Hence, I write in several science and culture websites and magazines.
-As a science communicator, I have my own blog at the Spanish edition of Scientific American magazine.
+I have my own blog at the Spanish edition of Scientific American magazine.
 I also edit Ciencia en las aulas (1800-2000), a blog of the López Piñero Inter-University Institute.
 Besides, I write in Principia and Principia Magazines.
 I have also curated several exhibitions on science history and education.

 I am a member of the board team of the Didactics and History Group of the Spanish Royal Societies of Physics and Chemistry and deputy of Spanish representation of the European Chemical Society Chemistry Education Division.
-I am also a member of the teaching committee of the Catalan Society for the History of Science and Technology and collaborator of the research group Social Justice for Educational Change of the Autonomous University of Madrid.
+I am also a member of the teaching committee of the Catalan Society for the History of Science and Technology and collaborator of the Educational Change for Social Justice research group of the Autonomous University of Madrid.